fsharp/fsharp.org/teaching/index.md

 The F# compiler and tools are cross-platform and run using .NET on Windows and using Mono on Mac OS and Linux.
 F# language is supported in several editors.
-Aside from the commercial Visual Studio and Xamarin Studio tools, there is an F# mode for Emacs and open-source language binding for MonoDevelop.
+Aside from the commercial Visual Studio and JetBrains Rider tools, there is an F# mode for Emacs and open-source language binding for MonoDevelop.

 <h2 id="video-lectures" class="anchor">Video lectures</h2>